podaac/data-subscriber/Subscriber.md

 ```
 $> podaac-data-subscriber -h
-usage: PO.DAAC data subscriber [-h] -c COLLECTION -d OUTPUTDIRECTORY [-f] [-sd STARTDATE] [-ed ENDDATE] [-b BBOX] [-dc] [-dydoy] [-dymd] [-dy] [--offset OFFSET] [-m MINUTES] [-e EXTENSIONS] [--process PROCESS_CMD] [--version] [--verbose] [-p PROVIDER]

-optional arguments:
 -h, --help            show this help message and exit
 -c COLLECTION, --collection-shortname COLLECTION
                       The collection shortname for which you want to retrieve data.
 -d OUTPUTDIRECTORY, --data-dir OUTPUTDIRECTORY
                       The directory where data products will be downloaded.
 -f, --force           Flag to force downloading files that are listed in CMR query, even if the file exists and checksum matches
 -sd STARTDATE, --start-date STARTDATE
-                        The ISO date time before which data should be retrieved.
+                      The ISO date time after which data should be retrieved.
 For Example, --start-date 2021-01-14T00:00:00Z
 -ed ENDDATE, --end-date ENDDATE
-                        The ISO date time after which data should be retrieved.
+                      The ISO date time before which data should be retrieved.
 For Example, --end-date 2021-01-14T00:00:00Z
 -b BBOX, --bounds BBOX
                       The bounding rectangle to filter result in.
 Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
 Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax when calling from the command line.
                       Default: "-180,-90,180,90".
 -dc                   Flag to use cycle number for directory where data products will be downloaded.
 -dydoy                Flag to use start time (Year/DOY) of downloaded data for directory where data products will be downloaded.
 -dymd                 Flag to use start time (Year/Month/Day) of downloaded data for directory where data products will be downloaded.
 -dy                   Flag to use start time (Year) of downloaded data for directory where data products will be downloaded.
 --offset OFFSET       Flag used to shift timestamp.
 Units are in hours, e.g. 10 or -10.
 -m MINUTES, --minutes MINUTES
                       How far back in time, in minutes, should the script look for data.
-If running this script as a cron, this value should be equal to or greater than how often your cron runs (default: 60 minutes).
+If running this script as a cron, this value should be equal to or greater than how often your cron runs.
 -e EXTENSIONS, --extensions EXTENSIONS
                       Regexps of extensions of products to download.
 Default is [.nc, .h5, .zip, .tar.gz, .tiff]
 --process PROCESS_CMD
                       Processing command to run on each downloaded file (e.g., compression).
 Can be specified multiple times.
 --version             Display script version information and exit.
 --verbose             Verbose mode.
 -p PROVIDER, --provider PROVIDER
                       Specify a provider for collection search.
 Default is POCLOUD.
+--dry-run             Search and identify files to download, but do not actually download them
 ```

 ## Run the Script

 Usage:
 ```
-usage: podaac_data_subscriber.py [-h] -c COLLECTION -d OUTPUTDIRECTORY [-f] [-sd STARTDATE] [-ed ENDDATE] [-b BBOX] [-dc] [-dydoy] [-dymd] [-dy] [--offset OFFSET] [-m MINUTES] [-e EXTENSIONS] [--version] [--verbose] [-p PROVIDER]
+usage: PO.DAAC data subscriber [-h] -c COLLECTION -d OUTPUTDIRECTORY [-f] [-sd STARTDATE] [-ed ENDDATE] [-b BBOX] [-dc] [-dydoy] [-dymd] [-dy] [--offset OFFSET] [-m MINUTES] [-e EXTENSIONS] [--process PROCESS_CMD] [--version] [--verbose] [-p PROVIDER] [--dry-run]
 ```

 To run the script, the following parameters are required: